ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 This will update your manifest file, add the required libraries and create the CustomArtisanService class, if one doesn't exist already.
 It will also configure an Eclipse 'Builder' that will regenerate necessary AspectJ declarations for your Activities after every build.
 See "Configuring the Artisan build script" below for more information.

-Note: This process will automatically update the visibility of the onResume, onPause and onDestroy of your activities so that they can be instrumented by Artisan.
+Note: This process will automatically update the visibility of the onStart, onStop and onDestroy of your activities so that they can be instrumented by Artisan.

 If there are any settings in your application's manifest that are not compatible with Artisan you will be notified and the installer will not complete.
 For example, you must specify a minimum Android SDK of 2.3.3 or higher.
 Change the specified settings and run the Artisan installer again.